-In some ways, it is similar to many computer forensic investigations where evidence is analyzed, and then reviewed using a document review platform.
-Documents are reviewed as its native file or as a PDF or in TIFF format, after conversion.
-The platform provides investigators with the ability to search large amounts of electronically stored information or ESI, at one time.
+In some ways, it is similar to many computer forensic investigations where evidence is analyzed and reviewed using a document review platform.
+Documents are reviewed in its native file, as a PDF, or in TIFF format after conversion.
+The platform provides investigators with the ability to search through large amounts of electronically stored information, or ESI, quickly and efficiently.

 Depending on the type of investigation, investigators may strive to recover lost files or information, trace changes to electronic files, or determine whether any electronic files were involved in cyber crimes.

 Investigations typically involve lawyers for both parties, IT professionals, forensic specialists, records managers, and more.
 Private investigators are often used in these situations, as electronic data discovery is a common specialty you will find among investigative professionals.